pcaston/OpenPeerPower.github.io/source/_docs/autostart/synology.markdown

 ---
 title: "Autostart on Synology NAS boot"
-description: "Instructions on how to setup Home Assistant to launch on boot on Synology NAS."
+description: "Instructions on how to setup Open Peer Power to launch on boot on Synology NAS."
 redirect_from: /getting-started/autostart-synology/
 ---

-To get Home Assistant to automatically start when you boot your Synology NAS:
+To get Open Peer Power to automatically start when you boot your Synology NAS:

 SSH into your Synology & login as admin or root